 These animals are supposed to be in plain grasslands where they can graze for hours.
-But the urbanization in many cities of Nepal have lost sight of such fields.
-Hence, confused cows are stuck in the middle of roads while passengers walk on with frowned eyes (don’t you think that you or me or any countless passer by can stop for a minute to get their hands dirty while towing these lingering creatures somewhere much less significant!!
+But the urbanization in many cities of Nepal has lost sight of such fields.
+Hence, confused cows are stuck in the middle of roads while passengers walk on with frowned eyes (don’t you think that you or me or any countless passerby can stop for a minute to get their hands dirty while towing these lingering creatures somewhere much less significant!!
 But who can play this role of macho-man??
 Once it’s behind, it’s someone else’s pondering time!!
-Someone else's responsibility!!).
+Someone else’s responsibility!!).
 Cities like Kathmandu are missing out on open playgrounds in the name of fatal development that does not care much about giving back to nature what it takes.
 And hence, we find the same cow in the middle of the roads now with its family.

 b.
 Goats are on hoods

 Goats, Hens and other household animals will never forget their first ride on a motor-bike, tractor, bus or truck.
 Dear animals, please forgive the care-taker for placing you on the roof of a bus because he didn’t own or even have enough money to spare a seat for you.
 He tried to change the conductor’s mind but nobody on the bus wanted an animal sitting beside them when the hood costs near to nothing.
 Some lives matter less than other and this is true to human nature.
 As such, you will be seeing goats on hoods.